ni5arga/DevPad/README.md

-# WebDevIDE
+# DevPad
-An IDE for Web Developers To Try Out HTML, CSS &amp; JS Code!
-(Created with CSS, HTML &amp; JS)
+A web based code editor with a try it option to try out your HTML, CSS & JS directly in your web browser!